El Capitan, meandering rivers, black bears, deep valleys and vast meadows can only describe one place: Yosemite National Park.

 The landscape of Yosemite

-Many people and institutions work hard to make Yosemite thrive, but there are two people who deserve recognition above all others: Galen Clark and Amstel Adams.
+Many people and institutions work hard to make Yosemite thrive, but there are two people who deserve recognition above all others: Galen Clark and Ansel Adams.

 Clark made the preservation of Yosemite his mission in later life and prompted the legislation that protects Yosemite Valley and the Mairposa Grove of Big Trees (which he discovered).

 Since we didn’t have a tent we opted for a modest non-heated tent cabin.
-They’re great, I would definitely recommend a tent cabin to enhance the feeling of being in the wilderness.
+They’re great.
+Basic but spacious enough to fit two bed and have a dance inside.
+I would definitely recommend a tent cabin to enhance the feeling of being in the wilderness.

 Sure, it’s nice to stay in a hotel, but the tent cabins are more unique.
 And we found it exciting to think that a bear might swing by to say hello…